Topics

 Offline Capabilities:

-Design your app seamlessly in offline or low-connectivity scenarios.
-Allow users to access and interact with certain features and content even when not connected to the internet.
+Design your app seamlessly in offline or low-connectivity scenarios as it allow users to access and interact with certain features and content even when not connected to the internet.

 • It improves user experience by providing uninterrupted access to essential functionalities, even in areas with limited or no connectivity.